Tree-sitter

 ; ...etc.

-If the scope.byLine variable is set, the region will automatically have its boundaries aligned with the lines of text it intersects.
+If the scope.byLine metadata key is set, the region will automatically have its boundaries aligned with the lines of text it intersects.
 This is useful for languages which use textual boundary tokens (such as Ruby) where you might define a foldable region between the tokens func and end.
 By default, everything in between is folded, leaving the fold marker situated between these two tokens on the same line: func[]end.
 This is awkward and not really ideal.
 By specifying scope.byLine, the editor will automatically ensure that any trailing newline before the final token is excluded from the fold, leaving the end token on the next line.

 (function_definition_statement